 How and why we updated our anchor and tackle

 Have you ever had problems with a dragging anchor?
 Like many boaters, we have dragged anchor on a few occasions, which always involved exciting moments.
 I always felt that our anchor for our O'Day 31 was undersized, and our anchor rode needed some improvements as well.

-We had two different types of anchors that came with our boat, a fluke type anchor, and a plow anchor with the swivel joint (CQR).
+We had two different anchor types come with our boat, a fluke type anchor and a plow anchor with the swivel joint (CQR).
 We wanted to improve our holding power when looking for a new anchor.
-We looked at the different types of anchors on the market, did some research, and decided to go with a scoop anchor, and the two most popular brands were the Mantus and Rocna.
+We looked at the different types of anchors on the market, researched, and decided to go with a scoop anchor, and the two most popular brands were the Mantus and Rocna.

 We contacted Mantus and asked them which anchor weight we should get.
 They talked with us and asked several questions, such as how would we be using the anchor?

 - Cruising Anchor